inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 Concept
 -------
-To effectively prepare for future floods, earthquakes or tsunami you must first understand the likely impacts that need to be managed.
+To effectively prepare for future floods, earthquakes or tsunamis you must first understand the likely impacts that need to be managed.
 For example, to prepare a contingency plan for a severe flood in Jakarta, emergency managers need to answer questions like:

-- what are the areas likely to be affected;
+- what are the areas likely to be affected?
-- how many people will need to be evacuated and sheltered;
+- how many people will need to be evacuated and sheltered?
-- which schools will be closed;
+- which schools will be closed?
-- which hospitals can still take patients; and
+- which hospitals can still take patients?
 - which roads will be closed?

-Conceptually |project_name| combines one exposure layer (e.g. location of buildings) with one hazard scenario (e.g. flooding footprint) and returns a spatial impact layer along with textual statistical summary and action questions.
+Conceptually |project_name| combines one exposure data layer (e.g. location of buildings) with one hazard scenario (e.g. the footprint of a flood) and returns a spatial impact layer along with a statistical summary and action questions.

 |project_name| is framed around questions such as: